 Meditating daily then journaling afterwards is a beautiful way that I start my day, it grounds me and sets me up with clear intentions.
-I use a guided meditation app called ‘Insight timer,’ (I am in no way affiliated with this app!) the words always speak right to me heart, but it also keeps my monkey mind at bay!
+I use a guided meditation app called ‘Insight Timer,’ (I am in no way affiliated with this app!) the words always speak right to my heart, but it also keeps my monkey mind at bay!

 The human that was, before becoming the parent.

 Peace begins at birth, yes.
-But I do strongly believe that it starts more so within the initial post- partum period.
-Your babies expected place is within your arms, if your baby is always brought to your chest in upset as well as in happy times, they know attachment, they know security and safety, they will always know love.
+But I do strongly believe that it starts more so within the initial post-partum period.
+Your babies expected place is within your arms, if your baby is always brought to your chest in an upset as well as in happy times, they know attachment, they know security and safety, they will always know love.